numfocus/gsod/2019/Matplotlib_ideas_list.md

 ## About
 __Name:__ matplotlib.org

 __Description:__ Python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms.
+Matplotlib has over 1M users and is used throughout academia and industry.
+It is used in Cell Profiler for cancer research, the nobel prize winning work by LIGO, the recent EHT observation of a blackhole, and by countless grad students on their individual research

 __Website:__ https://matplotlib.org/